ante555/Forkify-Jonas-Schmedtman-course-/README.md

 # Forkify Project

-Recipe aplication with custom recioe uploads.
+Recipe aplication with custom recipe uploads, making new recipes, saving bookmarks...

 App can be viewed on this link :